kubernetes-sigs/cluster-api/docs/proposals/20250908-external-certificate-signing.md

 #### Flexible Bootstrap Provider Support

-As a Cluster API user I want that cluster-api provide all necessary configuration to bootstrap providers to be compatible with external signing, so that I can maintain secure certificate flows regardless of the underlying bootstrap mechanism.
+As a Cluster API user I want that it provides all necessary configuration to bootstrap providers to be compatible with external signing, so that I can maintain secure certificate flows regardless of the underlying bootstrap mechanism.

 ### Security Model